 Join a working group

-Colleagues are also invited to join a working group that aligns with the conference themes.
-These groups provide a forum for bringing together and sharing ongoing work from across the five partner universities in the form of strategies, initiatives, and practices that promote effective engagement with the goal of enhancing student retention, progression and/or attainment.
+Colleagues are invited to join a working group that aligns with the conference themes.
+These groups provide a forum for bringing together and sharing ongoing work across the five partner universities in the form of strategies, initiatives, and practices that engage students through building communities.
+Each working group will prepare for a panel presentation at the conference.

 The E-Learning Unit in the School of Mathematics, Statistics & Physics received the national Collaborative Award for Teaching Excellence (CATE), which recognises collaborative work that has had a demonstrable impact on teaching and learning.